NEWS

 Reaching the summit doesn’t require hiking.
 The Pikes Peak Highway is a fully paved scenic road that allows drivers to ascend by vehicle.
 The drive climbs above 14,000 feet and features multiple pull-offs for photography, wildlife viewing, and rest stops.

-As elevation increases, the landscape changes noticeably, from forested slopes to alpine tundra.
+As elevation increases, the landscape changes noticeably, transitioning from forested slopes to alpine tundra.
 At the summit, visitors are greeted with expansive views across Colorado and access to a modern visitor complex with exhibits and food services.

 Pikes Peak Mountain Trails and High-Altitude Hiking